-This is really interesting because, for the past several years, every major iOS update has experienced less support for at least one model.
-According to the Webkit project page, the API tests for the software includes a report from a developer in January that shows an implementation of the testing suite that could be run using Python.
+This is interesting because every major iOS update has experienced less support for at least one model for the past several years.
+According to the Webkit project page, the API tests for the software include a report from a developer in January that shows an implementation of the testing suite that could be run using Python.
 The report confirmed, “iPhone 5s running iOS 12.”

-It is likely for Apple to launch the iOS 12 along with its other noteworthy versions of other operating systems and major updates to its other software in the WWDC 2018 keynote address on June 4.
+Apple will likely launch the iOS 12 along with its other noteworthy versions of other operating systems and major updates to its other software in the WWDC 2018 keynote address on June 4.